ading2210/freedns-client/README.md

 [{'subdomain': 'randomdomain.hs.vc', 'id': '34523523', 'type': 'CNAME', 'destination': 'example.com'}, ...]
 ```

-This function returns a list of dictionaries represnting each subdomain.
+This function returns a list of dictionaries representing each subdomain.

 ### Get a Subdomain's Details (Auth Needed):
 To get the details for a specific subdomain, use `client.get_subdomain_details`.
 The function takes the following arguments: